2012 United States state legislative elections: Colorado

 Half of the seats of the Colorado Senate and all of the seats of the Colorado House of Representatives were up for election in 2012.
-Democrats held control of the state House and won control of the state Senate, thereby establishing a trifecta.
+Democrats held control of the state Senate and won control of the state House, establishing a trifecta.

 Connecticut

 All of the seats of the Connecticut State Senate and the Connecticut House of Representatives were up for election in 2012.
 Democrats held control of both houses.

 Delaware

 All of the seats of the Delaware Senate and all of the seats of the Delaware House of Representatives were up for election in 2012.
 Democrats held control of both chambers, maintaining a government trifecta.

 Florida

 All of the seats of the Florida Senate and all of the seats of the Florida House of Representatives were up for election in 2012.
 Republicans held control of both chambers, maintaining a government trifecta.

 Georgia

 All of the seats of the Georgia State Senate and the Georgia House of Representatives were up for election in 2012.
 Republicans held control of both chambers, maintaining a government trifecta.